 [Democracy Watch Logo] Pamphlet Envelope

-A Citizen Utility Board (CUB) is an independent, non-profit, organization of residential utility ratepayers.
+A Citizen Utility Board (CUB) is an independent, non-profit, organization of residential energy and water utility ratepayers.
 CUBs exist in four states in the U.S., and the first CUB was organized in Wisconsin in 1979.
-CUBs advocate for fair telephone, cable TV, electric, gas and water rates, and sensible energy policies before utility regulatory commissions, the government and the courts.
+CUBs advocate for fair electricity, oil, gas and water rates, and sensible energy policies before utility regulatory commissions, the government and the courts.
 Individual CUBs can be set up for each utility or one CUB can be set up to advocate for some or all utility ratepayers together.

-WHAT IS THE DIFFERENCE BETWEEN CUBs AND OTHER RATEPAYER GROUPS?
+WHAT IS THE DIFFERENCE BETWEEN CUBs AND OTHER GROUPS?

-The key to CUBs is the right, by law, to enclose a flyer in utility companies' billing envelopes.
-This flyer informs consumers about the CUB and invites them to join for a nominal annual membership fee ($10-15).
-"Piggybacking" the CUB flyer with the utility bills is a cheap and effective way to reach ratepayers.
+The key to CUBs is the right, by law, to enclose a pamphlet in utility companies' billing envelopes sent to individual household customers.
+This pamphlet informs consumers about the CUB and invites them to join for a nominal annual membership fee.
+"Piggybacking" the CUB pamphlet with the utility bills is a cheap and effective way to reach ratepayers.

 WHAT DO CUBs DO?

-Every year, the utility companies spend millions to advocate for higher utility rates.
+Every year, the utility companies spend millions to advocate for higher utility rates, and often also for developments that will waste energy and water.
 Ironically, the cost of the utilities' advocacy is passed on to consumers through their utility bills.
 CUBs give ratepayers a way to fight back.
-By pooling their resources, CUB members hire their own professional staff of lawyers, lobbyists, and organizers to challenge unfair rate hikes.
+By pooling their resources, CUB members hire their own professional staff of lawyers, lobbyists, and organizers to challenge unfair rate hikes and wasteful developments.

 WHO CONTROLS CUBs?